zero-meta/EasyClangComplete/README.md

 ```
 "clang_binary" : "clang++-3.6"
 ```
+Ubuntu uses full featured `libclang` support which provides the full experience with blazingly fast autocompletion even for large code bases thanks to `reparse` python bindings function.

 ##### Windows #####
-I am not fluent with Windows, so help needed.
-The plugin should work out of the box provided you have clang set up, but this needs testing and probably minor tweaks.
-If you are willing to help, either install the package and report errors or educate me of a simple way to install clang on Windows ^_^.
+Just download the latest clang from the [clang website](http://llvm.org/releases/download.html).
+This should be enough to trigger simple completions.
+Additional steps may be needed if you want to use STL or third party libraries.
+It seems clang does not package standard library, so you will have to get it from visual studio or alike.

+*Help needed:* Currently this plugin works for Windows only in a fallback mode by running a command in the cmd and parsing the output with regex.
+It works and should be fine for general user, but it would be cool to make it work with libclang as it is faster and should be more robust.
+I don't know Windows and I don't work in it, so if you are an expect in Windows - educate me!
+Fire up the issue with your suggestions!
+Let's make it work.

 ##### Mac  #####
+Mac comes with `clang`.
+The only catch is that its versioning is different from `llvm` one.
+This makes it hard to match `libclang` to it.
+However, the autocompletions should be working out of the box.
+You may need additional setup to use STL or third party libraries.

-Unfortunately I do not own a mac.
-The unit tests seem to pass on an `OSX` instance.
+*Help needed:* Unfortunately I do not own a mac.
+The unit tests for simple completion using `clang` binary pass on an `OSX` instance.
 But there is a hack.
 I set the version of python bindings to `3.7` by hand.
 There is not simple way of knowing which version the internal `OSX` `clang` corresponds to in `LLVM` versioning scheme.
 But do correct me if I am wrong.
+Help me to make `libclang` work on a Mac!

 ## Settings highlights ##
 I will only cover most important settings here.